-Michael T. Farr, M.D. is a general surgeon who joined Shore Minimally Invasive Surgery and the Hernia Institute of New Jersey in August 2022 immediately following completion of his general surgery residency.
+Michael T. Farr, M.D. is a board certified general surgeon who joined Shore Minimally Invasive Surgery and the Hernia Institute of New Jersey in August 2022 immediately following completion of his general surgery residency.
 After earning his undergraduate degree from Florida Atlantic University, Dr. Farr received his medical degree from St. George's University School of Medicine and then completed residency at Monmouth Medical Center in Long Branch, NJ.

 During his surgical training, Dr. Farr made the acquaintance of Dr. David Dupree, a

 well-established surgeon in the Red Bank area.
 A shared commitment to quality care and strong work ethic were core values of both professionals, which led to Dr. Farr joining the practice.

 Additionally, having grown up at the Jersey Shore, it was a natural decision to practice in Monmouth and Ocean counties.